-Now tickets have sold out (in no fewer than a record breaking four days!) and the Easter holidays are fast approaching, planning is picking up pace.
-Contracts are being signed from sweet treats to mini golf, site walks are taking place with security and production companies, and student workers are being interviewed!
-Over the coming issues of Emma Connects, different departments of the committee will be sharing what they have been up to in their preparations to make EMB22 the best May Week event Emma has seen!
+Now tickets have sold out (in no fewer than a record–breaking four days!) and the Easter vacation is fast approaching, planning is picking up pace.
+Contracts are being signed from sweet treats to mini golf, site walks are taking place with security & production companies, and student workers are being interviewed.
 It is certainly shaping up to be a night to remember and we hope some of you will be there to celebrate it with us!

 Alex Bispham & Philippa KirbyBack to All Blog Posts